How To Go From Intern To Full Time In The Fashion Industry

 4) They Don’t Connect With Their New Colleagues

-Building relationships with your co-workers in all areas of the business (sales, design, marketing, etc.) is crucial for opening doors for opportunities in your career.
+Building relationships with your co-workers in all areas of the business (sales, design, marketing, etc.) are crucial for opening doors to opportunities in your career.
 People move around in the fashion industry.
 The more people you know the more opportunities will come your way.
 Knowing colleagues at various companies will keep you aware of things happening in the industry.
 You will also get a better idea of what it is like to work for various different companies.
 And your new found friends might know of new openings in the department before it is even posted!

 I am not suggesting that you become best friends with every single person you work with.
 But they at least need to know who you are.
 You want to build a rapport.
 Say hello to them in the coffee area.
 Introduce yourself and tell them you are the new intern working for so-and-so.
 This visibility with your colleagues will keep you in their minds.

 A rockstar intern will take this to the next level and connect with as many people as they can via LInkedIn.
-When it is time to depart send them each a good-by email thanking them for the opportunity to work with them during your time as an intern.
+When it is time to depart send them each a goodbye email thanking them for the opportunity to work with them during your time as an intern.
 Tell them what you learned or what you most enjoyed out of the experience.
 And close by inviting them to keep in touch with you and give them your personal email and link to your LinkedIn.

 5) They Don’t Express Their Interest In Staying On Full Time

 While you are working as an intern hopefully you are making an amazing first impression with your manager and coworkers.
 However, don’t leave it up to them to make the first move when it comes to offering you a job.
 Don’t assume that if your manager doesn’t offer you a position at the end of your internship that they don’t want you.
-A full time position may not be available at that particular time.
+A full-time position may not be available at that particular time.
 Also, your direct manager may not be the person pulling the purse strings and making the final decision.

 Here is how to make this happen.
 A couple of weeks before your scheduled time is up ask to meet with your manager one on one.
 The point of this meeting is to have a dialogue with your direct manager about what you can offer.
 Think of it as an interview.
 Thank them for the opportunity to work there.
 Tell them what all you have learned and what you most enjoyed.
-Then TELL THEM you would really like to be considered for a full time position.
+Then TELL THEM you would really like to be considered for a full-time position.
 Explain how you think you can CONTRIBUTE to their business.
 Even if they don’t offer you a job right there on the spot doesn’t mean a position might not become available soon.
 By having this conversation you stay on the top of their minds and when an opportunity does come up you are the first person they call.

 Now that you know HOW to make the most out of your time as an intern read the rest of the Fashion Rockstar Internship Series!